BLCM/BLCMods/Borderlands 2 mods/Astor/readme.md

  - Initial public release

 v1.0.1, September 2, 2018
- - Added a option to upgrade the customization skin/head rewards to weapon/item rewards for 9 missions
+ - Added a option to upgrade the customization skin/head rewards to a Blue weapon/item rewards for 7 missions:
+   - Bad Hair Day (Southern Shelf)
+   - Mighty Morphin' (Tundra Express)
+   - Perfectly Peaceful (Caustic caverns)
+   - Shielded Favors (Southern Shelf)
+   - Symbiosis (Southern Shelf)
+   - The Name Game (Three Horns - Divide)
+   - This Town Ain't Big Enough (Southern Shelf)
  - In the mission Uncle Teddy, if you give the plans to Una, the reward will be the Lady Fist, and if you give the plans to Hyperion you will have the choice between 2 options: The Bitch (Legendary SMG Hyperion) or The Commerce (Unique Shock SMG Hyperion)

 #### To do: